BijeshShrestha/ML_GroupProject/PDInstTrainLocal.md

 Please note that this tutorial is for a Linux environment only (Turing is a local environment, but your local machine may not be).
-However, if you are familiar with a Windows or Mac command-line, then adapting these instructions should not be too much trouble.
+However, if you are familiar with Windows or Mac command-line, then adapting these instructions should not be too much trouble.

 # Setup Local Machine